jediemil/jediemil/README.md

 2. Make good hardware and ruin it with terrible code
 3. Forget to upload it to git
 4. **Documentation is optional**
-5. Repeat steps above before the last project is finished
+5. Repeat the steps listed above before the previous project has been finished
 6. Profit.

 <!--